QianYUHA/SC2002-project-HMS/README.md

 ### 💊 5.
 Inventory and Replenishment Management
 - **Medicine Inventory**:
   - Administrators can view, add, update, or remove medicines from the inventory.
-  - Prescribed Medicines that are not in the inventory, can be added **implicitly** (via replenishment requests)
+  - Prescribed Medicines that are not in the inventory, can be added **implicitly** (via replenishment requests).
 - **Low Stock Alerts**:
   - When Pharmacist tries to dispense medicines, the system alerts them when stock levels fall below the threshold.
   - Pharmacists can then send replenishment requests to the administrator for that medicine.